Kevin Starr, California's premier historian, dies at 76

 SAN FRANCISCO (AP) — Former California State Librarian Kevin Starr, who is deemed the pre-eminent historian of the Golden State, has died.
 He was 76.

-Starr’s wife, Sheila Starr, said he died of a heart attack Saturday evening at a hospital in San Francisco.
+Starr died of a heart attack Saturday at a hospital in San Francisco, his wife, Sheila Starr said Sunday.

 Starr, a professor of history at the University of Southern California, researched and wrote “Americans and the California Dream,” a series of books considered the definitive account of the California story.